amandeepmittal/amanhimself.dev/content/posts/shared-element-transitions.md

 const ITEM_HEIGHT = ITEM_WIDTH * 0.9;
 ```

 The `HomeScreen` component is going to be a functional React component that accepts one prop called `navigation`.
-The `navigation prop will allow the navigation from the Home screen to the `DetailScreen`.
+It will allow the navigation from the Home screen to the `DetailScreen`.
 In any React Native app, the React Navigation library provides a context that further gives access to the `navigation` object as a prop automatically.
 The prop contains various functions that dispatch navigation actions.

 ```js
 export default function HomeScreen({ navigation }) {